Cathe0n/Cyber-Investigator-guide/README.md

 You can navigate to ```System32``` to locate all logs and event logs for analysis, if needed.
 Pretty much, the key is to define your goal once you have a clear objective, the process becomes much smoother!.
 Just remember to be patient :3

 >[!NOTE]
-> Static Analysis are somewhat similar to Live analysis, is just that you're not working directly with the evidence which reduces the likihood of evidence tampering!
+> Static Analysis are somewhat similar to Live analysis, is just that you're not working directly with the evidence which reduces the liklihood of evidence tampering!

 <br>